erich666/Mineways/README.md

 # Download

-[Visit the project homepage](http://mineways.com) or the Releases page on this repository for executables for Windows and MacOS.
+[Visit the project homepage](http://mineways.com) or [the Releases page](https://github.com/erich666/Mineways/releases) in this repository for executables for Windows and MacOS.

 Documentation links, credits, etc are also avaliable in the homepage.
 Much of the mapping and UI code is built on the open-source project [Minutor](http://seancode.com/minutor/).

-Mineways does not have a Linux build, but it runs well under [WINE](http://www.winehq.org/)
+Mineways does not have a Linux build, but it runs well under [WINE](http://www.winehq.org/).
+See more [here](https://www.realtimerendering.com/erich/minecraft/public/mineways/downloads.html#linuxPlatformHelp).

-There are different major versions of Mineways.
-You usually want the latest version; version 1.15 can be used on older worlds.
+You usually want the latest version.
+If you have problems with it, you might try [an older version](https://www.realtimerendering.com/erich/minecraft/public/mineways/mineways.html#versions).
-* **Version 6.** works on Minecraft 1.2 to 1.13 and beyond, but is 64-bit only.
-* **Version 5.** works on Minecraft 1.2 to 1.9 and beyond, adds scripting language.
-* **Version 4.** works on Minecraft 1.2 to 1.9-ish and beyond, 64-bit for large exports.
-* **Version 3.** works on Minecraft 1.2 to 1.7 worlds (Anvil, stair geometry changes, and new texturing).
-* **Version 2.x** works on Minecraft 1.2 worlds to 1.4 (Anvil format).
-* **Version 1.x** works on Minecraft 1.1 worlds and earlier (McRegion format).

 # Compiling